 Nutrition is the basis of life.
-Organisms get different types of nutrients from its surrounding atmosphere.
-These products by the process of digestion become part of the body and fulfills its different requirements.
+Organisms get different types of nutrients from their surrounding atmosphere.
+These products by the process of digestion become part of the body and fulfil its different requirements.
 For maintaining good health, a balanced diet is required.
-A balanced diet makes the body strong and it helps to increase the immunity power to fight against diseases.
+A balanced diet makes the body strong, and it helps to increase the immunity power to fight against diseases.
 It also helps to make the mind sharp and healthy.

 RBSE Class 10 Science Chapter 1: Food and Human Health help students in finding the answers to all questions mentioned in the textbook.
 The subject experts provide these solutions for students to help them understand the problem-solving methods easily.
 These answers are written from the exam viewpoint such that students can understand the way of writing answers in the exams.
 Doing so will benefit them in fetching more marks.

 You can also get all subjects Class 10 solutions for Rajasthan Board here.

 RBSE Class 10 Science Chapter 1: Objective Textbook Questions and Solutions

 Q2.
 How much is the normal blood pressure of healthy body?